francoislaurent/escale/doc/index.rst

 SynCÀCRe documentation
 ======================

-|syncacre| is a client-to-client synchronization program based on external relay storage (French: SYNchronisation Client-À-Client par RElai)
+|syncacre| is a fault-tolerant client-to-client synchronization program based on external relay storage (French: SYNchronisation Client-À-Client par RElai)

 Files can be transfered between nodes with no administration privileges.
 All nodes are clients.
 Consequently they can operate from behind restrictive firewalls.